mhaack/mh-site/src/pages/about.md

 ---
 permalink: /about/
 title: About Markus
-description: I'm a developer, home automation enthusiast, married with my wonderful wife, proud dad and a software engineer at Adobe from Leipzig, Germany.
-Welcome to my virtual home my little corner on the internet.
+description: I'm a developer, home automation and maker enthusiast, married to my wonderful wife, proud dad, and a Principal at Adobe from Leipzig, Germany.
+Welcome to my virtual home, my little corner of the internet.
 seo:
   title: "Markus Haack: Technology, Smart Home Automation, and Personal Blog"
   description: Hi, I'm Markus Haack.
-By day, a Senior Technical Lead at Adobe.
-By
+By day, a Principal at Adobe
-    night, a Smart Home enthusiast and tech blogger.
+    working on Edge Delivery Services and AI-assisted developer experiences.
+By night, a smart home tinkerer, maker, and tech blogger.
 Welcome to my personal corner of the internet.
 image: /assets/images/markus.jpeg
 layout: page
 eleventyNavigation: